Kinmuck Castle

 Kinmuck Castle was a 14th-century castle, about 4.0 mi north-east of Ellon, Aberdeenshire, Scotland, at, or close to, Mains of Kinmuck.

 Alternative names are Castle of Kinmuck, Carmuck Castle and Kermuck Castle.
+Castle of Kinmuck is the locally accepted spelling.

 History

-In 1413 the castle belonged to Thomas Kennedy, Constable of Aberdeen, who dismantled it then to build the old Ellon Castle.
+In 1413 the castle belonged to Thomas Kennedy, Constable of Aberdeen, who dismantled it to build the old Ellon Castle.